DerekCoventry/graders/README.md

 2) Use the COURSES tab to view a list of the courses and to see which courses are looking for graders and how many/which graders have already been assigned

-3) Navigate to the STUDENTS tab
+3) Navigate to the STUDENTS tab:

-Here you will have 3 options:

-* New Application - Click this button to start a new application
+	1) New Application - Click this button to start a new application

-* View Applications - Click this button to view and edit previous applications
+	2) View Applications - Click this button to view and edit previous applications

-* View Courses - Click this button to view the course listing for a semester
+	3) View Courses - Click this button to view the course listing for a semester

 4) Other Options: